yoksel/create-component-files/README.md

 ## Usage from npm scripts

-If you need have fixed components folder path:
+If you need to have fixed components folder path:

 ```
 "scripts": {
   "create": "create-component-files --path=./src/components/"
 }
 ```